Free-The-C0d3/Noro-DDoS/README.md

 And Noro's Architecture Is All New Create By Me

 Support Lots Of CDN Attack
-About 50k Requests And 1Gbps Bandwidth On VPS
+About 50k Requests And 1Gb Bandwidth Per Second On VPS

 # Install
 On Linux